GL1T0H/Red2Blue/README.md

 #### Configuration C:\Program Files\SplunkUniversalForwarder\etc\system\local\inputs.conf
-Navigate to the following directory on the Windows 10 VM: `C:\Program Files\SplunkUniversalForwarder\etc\system\local` If the `inputs.conf` file does not exist, create it manually.
+Navigate to the following directory on the Windows 10 VM: `C:\Program Files\SplunkUniversalForwarder\etc\system\local`.
+If the `inputs.conf` file does not exist, create it manually.

 This configuration specifies: